For most people, having and using a car is vital.

 Every case is different, every person is an individual and is dealt with on a one to one basis with a legally qualified member of staff.
-We have over 100 solicitors across our seven office locations in Scotland: Glasgow, Edinburgh, Dundee, Aberdeen, Inverness, Ayr and Kirkcaldy.
+We have over 100 car accident solicitors across our seven office locations in Scotland: Glasgow, Edinburgh, Dundee, Aberdeen, Inverness, Ayr and Kirkcaldy.

 This practice is common and Digby Brown have seen too many examples of such “assistance” resulting in your case being significantly under-settled - not to mention with no real investigation into the long-term after-effects of any injuries you sustained.

 The insurer's role is to insure against loss.
 You pay an annual premium for which, in the event of an accident, the driver-at-fault’s insurer will pay for the vehicle repairs and rightful compensation to anyone injured.